-We agreed to pay INTRAVACC license fee of up to \$2,406 million ($\in 1.5$ million) net of PRC withholding tax, including an entrance fee and milestone payments upon achieving specific milestones.
+We agreed to pay INTRAVACC license fee of up to \$2,406 million (€1.5 million) net of PRC withholding tax, including an entrance fee and milestone payments upon achieving specific milestones.
 We also agreed to pay royalty payments in a single digit percentage of net sales generated worldwide from the product or products developed under the license agreement.
-We recorded an entrance fee of \$0.7 million ($\in 0.5$ million) excluding PRC withholding tax for the year ended December 31, 2014 as research and development expense.
-We also recorded \$0.1 million ($\in 0.1$ million) for payment made to INTRAVACC for use of sIPV viral seeds in research and development expense for the year ended December 31, 2014.
-No payments were made in 2015.
+We recorded an entrance fee of \$0.7 million (€0.5 million) excluding PRC withholding tax for the year ended December 31, 2014 as research and development expense.
+We also recorded \$0.1 million (€0.1 million) for payment made to INTRAVACC for use of sIPV viral seeds in research and development expense for the year ended December 31, 2014.
+There was no expense incurred or paid to INTRAVACC for the year ended December 31, 2015.
+We recorded a milestone fee of \$0.6 million (€0.5 million) for the year ended December 31, 2016 as research and development expense.

-We licensed from MedImmune, LLC, or MedImmune, certain rights to use patented reverse genetics technology pertaining to virus strain used for the production of Panflu (H5N1).
+We licensed from MedImmune, LLC, or MedImmune, certain rights to use patented reverse genetics technology pertaining to a virus strain used for the production of Panflu (H5N1).
 We have agreed to pay an upfront license fee and to pay milestone payments of up to an aggregate of \$9.9 million upon the achievement of certain amount of cumulative net sales of licensed products in China (including Hong Kong and Macau), as well as royalty payments in single digits of net sales of the licensed products in China (including Hong Kong and Macau).
 On August 15, 2012, we entered into amendment agreements with MedImmune in respect of four of our patent license agreements with MedImmune to, among other things, extend the effectiveness of each agreement to reflect revised termination dates between December 2015 and May 2021.
 We accrued license fee and royalties of \$3.4 million at the end of 2011 which were paid in 2012.
-We did not make any royalty payment in 2013 but made a \$0.9 million royalty payment in May 2014.
-No royalties were incurred or paid for the year ended December 31, 2015.
+We did not make any royalty payment in 2013 but made a \$1.0 million royalty payment in May 2014.
+No royalties were incurred or paid for the year ended December 31, 2015, and we accrued a royalty payment of \$8,000 as of December 31, 2016.